asdqwex/doplr/README.md

     doplr sweep ec2 --install-floom-agent

-After that, doplr will remember each host which has the agent installed and attempt to communicate via a websocket on port 93105
+After that, Doplr will remember each host which has the agent installed and attempt to communicate via a websocket on port 93105

 Remember that all of this can be controlled via WeatherGirl!